RWS/Sdl-Community/TermInjector/README.md

 ### How do I get set up? ###

 The repo contains a Visual Studio solution, which includes the Sdl.Community.TermInjector project (adapted from Studio SDK examples).
-API references point to the folder of an old Studio version, so they should probably be updated before building.

 More information on setup can be found in the Trados Studio SDK documentation.